mhansen/jekyll-blog/_posts/2010-02-03-mintty-hidden-mouse.markdown

 ---

 I love [MinTTY](http://code.google.com/p/mintty/) - it's the best terminal emulator I know of for Windows.
-It's so very much better than the default cmd.exe window that Cygwin uses by default, which you can't resize, and has almost no scrollback.
+It's so much better than the default cmd.exe window that Cygwin uses by default.
+You can't resize `cmd.exe`, and has almost no scrollback.

 But I've been having an intermittent problem with it - my mouse cursor keeps